Battery-Intelligence-Lab/dtw-cpp/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/Battery-Intelligence-Lab/dtw-cpp/total)
 [![](https://img.shields.io/badge/license-BSD--3--like-5AC451.svg)](https://github.com/Battery-Intelligence-Lab/dtw-cpp/blob/main/LICENSE)

-In this `readme.md` a summary is given.
-You may find the detailed documentation [here](https://Battery-Intelligence-Lab.github.io/dtw-cpp/).
+There is separate [detailed documentation](https://Battery-Intelligence-Lab.github.io/dtw-cpp/) available for this project; this `readme.md` file only gives a short summary.
-If you are affected by the sudden change of main branch, please switch to [dtw-cpp_v0.0.2]([https://github.com/Battery-Intelligence-Lab/dtw-cpp/tree/dtw-cpp_v2](https://github.com/Battery-Intelligence-Lab/dtw-cpp/tree/dtwc_0_0_2)) branch.
+If you have any issues running the code in the main branch, please switch to the [dtw-cpp_v0.0.2](https://github.com/Battery-Intelligence-Lab/dtw-cpp/tree/dtwc_0_0_2) branch instead.

 Introduction
 ===========================
-DTW-C++ is a dynamic time warping (DTW) and clustering library, written in C++, for time series data.
-The user can input multiple time series (potentially of variable lengths), and the number of desired clusters (if known), or a range of possible cluster numbers (if the specific number is not known).
-DTW-C++ can cluster time series data using k-medoids or mixed integer programming (MIP); k-medoids is generally quicker, but may be subject getting stuck in local optima, whereas MIP can find globally optimal clusters.
+DTW-C++ is a dynamic time warping (DTW) and clustering library for time series data, written in C++.
+Users can input multiple time series and find clusters of similar time series.
+Time series may be the same lengths, or different lengths.
+The number of clusters to find may be fixed, or a range of numbers to try may be specified.
+DTW-C++ finds clusters in time series data using k-medoids or mixed integer programming (MIP); k-medoids is generally faster, but may get stuck in local optima; MIP can find globally optimal clusters.
 <p align="center"><img src="https://github.com/Battery-Intelligence-Lab/dtw-cpp/blob/main/media/Merged_document.png" alt="DTW" width="60%"/></center></p>

 Contributors